-Dr. Lucy Brown is currently a clinical professor in neurology at Einstein College of Medicine in New York City.
+Dr. Lucy Brown is currently a clinical professor in neurology at the Albert Einstein College of Medicine in New York City.
 She also served as the director of the Laboratory for Functional Neuroanatomy and Movement Disorders for over 20 years — though admits that her greatest challenge was studying the neurophysiological basis of romantic love.

 The difficulty was convincing others that studying something as personal, powerful, and subjective as love would actually be possible.
 “We did the study and tried to publish the paper,” she recalls.
 “The reviews that came back were hilarious and I really should have saved them, because some of the people said that there was no such thing as romantic love.”

 And yet, these studies ended up pioneering what we now commonly refer to as the neuroscience of romantic love.
 The research proved to be relevant for studying other important aspects of human experience too: the neuroscience of drug addiction, suicide, and post-breakup depression.

 Brain World recently had the pleasure of discussing with Dr. Brown the conundrum that is romantic love.

 Brain World: When did you discover your interest in neuroscience, or science, in general?

 Lucy Brown: I was in New York feeling very depressed after the death of a family member, so I went to a psychiatrist who gave me an antidepressant that totally changed my entire outlook on life.
 I said, “Wait a second!
 You mean a chemical can change the way I think so drastically?
 I have to find out more about this.”
 Although I was a philosophy major, once I had this experience I did something very daring for myself then, which was to take a course in physiological psychology at New York University.
 And I loved it.

 BW: How did you get into studying the neurological basis of romantic love?